liutikas/liutikas.github.io/_posts/2025-01-12-Kotlin-Library-Friends.md

 Is there a different way?

-One might wonder, how does `src/main` and `src/test` compilations work, as they are two different Kotlin invocations in Gradle.
-If you look [at the compiler argument options](https://github.com/JetBrains/kotlin/blob/2.1.0/compiler/cli/cli-common/src/org/jetbrains/kotlin/cli/common/arguments/K2JVMCompilerArguments.kt#L520) you'll find `-Xfriend-paths=path/to/classes/` that is used for `src/test` to be able to access `src/main` `internal` types.
-If we were naughty, we could use this same mechanism for ourselves with external libraries.
+One might wonder, how do `src/main` and `src/test` compilations work, as they are two different Kotlin invocations in Gradle and `src/test` is able to access `src/main` `internal` types.
+If you look [at the compiler argument options](https://github.com/JetBrains/kotlin/blob/2.1.0/compiler/cli/cli-common/src/org/jetbrains/kotlin/cli/common/arguments/K2JVMCompilerArguments.kt#L520) you'll find `-Xfriend-paths=path/to/classes/` which is the mechanism for this.
+If we were naughty, we could use this same argument for ourselves with an external library.

 ```kotlin
 // Create a configuration we can use to track friend libraries